 The ITF is made up of congregants, student representatives, and TBS administrators who either have a professional interest in the inclusion of individuals with special needs, are siblings, parents or grandparents of children or adults with special needs, or who have some kind of special need themselves.
 Several members fit into

 more than one of these categories.
 The ITF, which generally meets bi-monthly, is chaired by TBS member and clinical neuropsychologist Dr. Jerry Schultz.
 Rabbi Perlman serves as Rabbinic Adviser.
-Sara Berk, a member of the ITF, is the Director of K-12 Inclusion and the Associate Director of K-12 Learning.
+Sara Berk, a member of the ITF, is the Director of K-12 Learning and Inclusion.
 Sara is our “eyes on” inclusive practices both in the Mayim and Etzim learning programs and for all TBS-sponsored events.

 What Have We Done?